I-m-Out-Of-Ideas/CollabDeck/README.md

    * The current signed in user is persisted accross app restarts
 * Stream
    * Upon login, user can view all sets
-   * User can view all comments in study set
    * User can view each collaborator's top score in study set
-   * User can view all comments in flashcard
+   * User can view all comments in flashcard/study set
 * Detail
    * User can add collaborators to study set
    * User can edit flashcards